MichielCottaar/MCMRSimulator.jl/docs/src/tutorial_julia.md

 nothing # hide
 ```
 ![](tutorial_snapshot.png)
-The color encoding is the same as for the trajectory plot above.
-The brightness encodes the size of the transverse component, while
-the color encodes the phase of the MR signal in the transverse plane.
-We can see that outside of the cylinder the signal contribution is significantly reduced.
+We can see that the spins within the cylinder stay far more in-sync with each other
-The black arrows show the transverse spin for some random subset of spins.
+(i.e., they have a more uniform colour), than those outside of the cylinder.

 Note that object returned when `return_snapshot=true` is the same [`Snapshot`](@ref) object as was used to initialise this simulation.
 This means that it can be used as an initialisation for future simulations.